iterorganization/IMAS-Python/docs/source/multi-dd.rst

 .. note::

     Not all data may be converted.
-For example, when an IDS node is removed between DD versions, the corresponding data is not copied. imas-python provides logging to indicate when this happens.
+For example, when an IDS node is removed between DD versions, the corresponding data is not copied.
+IMAS-Python provides logging to indicate when this happens.